CExA-project/cpp20-features-test/README.md

 Notes:
 - "?" denotes the version was fetched from [cppreference.com](https://en.cppreference.com/w/cpp/compiler_support/20), but not tested experimentally;
-- "<" denotes the version is the lowest tested, and is not guaranteed to be the version from which the feature started to be available.
+- "<" denotes the version is the lowest tested, and is not guaranteed to be the actual version from which the feature started to be available.

 ## Support of the C++20 standard library